-On October 29, 2016 I attended El Día de Los Muertos (the Day of the Dead) festival at Hollywood Forever Cemetery in Los Angeles, California.
-The seventeenth year of this community-based festival of life was a very moving spiritual, visual, and musical experience that links to deeply rooted history and cultural practices.
-As a public historian I am attracted to take part in and view how public programming and events (especially success ones) that are produced to connect diverse people with history through contemporary experiences.
-It was especially rewarding to view at the festival a stirring exhibition contribution by Los Angeles artist Zeal Harris.
+I am looking forward to attending the 2017 El Día de los Muertos (the Day of the Dead) festival at Hollywood Forever Cemetery in Los Angeles, California.
+I attended last year’s community-based festival of life, and I am sure the 2017 event will continue to be a moving spiritual, visual, and musical experience that links to deeply rooted history and cultural practices.
+As a public historian I am attracted to take part in and view, how public programming and events (especially success ones) that are produced to connect diverse people with history through contemporary experiences.

 At the core of this hallowed event are the methodically crafted altars and spiritual shrines.
 These tributes and offerings provide a linkage between ancient traditions and modern customs chronicling the relation between faith, family and history.
 They are a main focal point of the observance that resonate deep affection and love towards the dearly departed.
 The altars traditionally include materials representing the four main elements of nature – Earth, Wind, Water and Fire.